LeapMaster/Java-LFG/classdesign.md

 ### IndexServlet
 - Loads initial home page with query of latest posts.
 - Processes filtered search of posts
-- Processes new post insert

 ### LoginServlet
 - Processes user login and redirects according.
 Sets session attribute for logged user on success.

 ### LogoutServlet
 - Invalidates session and redirects back home.

+### NewPostServlet
+- Processes new post insert, redirects back to home page

 ### Profile Servlet
 - Loads data for logged in user, and allows users to change that data